Combination and interpretation of differential Higgs boson production cross sections in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Inputs to the combined analysis

 In the case of \hzz~\cite{h_zz}, leptons at the fiducial level are considered as \textit{dressed}, \ie, final-state radiation (FSR) photons are collected within $\Delta R=0.3$ from the lepton, and added to the lepton momentum.
+In the \hzz analysis, FSR photons are identified by selecting all stable photons and then verifying, in simulation, whether the lepton to which the FSR recovery procedure is applied is a parent of those photons.
 Electrons (muons) are required to have $\pt>7 \ (5) \GeV$ and $\abs{\eta}<2.5\, (2.4)$.
 Pairs of same-flavor, opposite-charge leptons are used to form \PZ boson candidates, which are retained if the leading (subleading) dressed lepton has $\pt>20 \ (10) \GeV$.
 To ensure the leptons are isolated, the scalar \pt sum of all stable particles within a cone of $\Delta R=0.3$, with the exception of FSR photons and other leptons, must be less than $0.35$ times the lepton \pt.
 Events passing these requirements are retained if they have at least two lepton pairs.
 The lepton pair with invariant mass closest to the true \PZ boson mass ($\PZ_{1}$) must have $40<m_{\PZ_{1}}<120\GeV$.
 The second $\PZ$ boson candidate ($\PZ_{2}$) must have $12<m_{\PZ_{2}}<120\GeV$.
 Each lepton pair $\Pell_i, \Pell_j$ must be separated by $\Delta R(\Pell_i, \Pell_j) > 0.02$, while any opposite-charge lepton pair must have $m_{\ell^{+}\ell'^{-}} > 4\GeV$.

 In the case of \hww~\cite{h_ww}, the leptons are dressed and must be either electrons or muons with opposite charge and $\abs{\eta} < 2.5\,(2.4)$ for electrons (muons).
 The leading (subleading) lepton is required to have $\pt^{\Pell_1} > 25\GeV$ ($\pt^{\Pell_2} > 13\GeV$).
 The dilepton system is required to have $m^{\Pell\Pell} > 12\GeV$ and $\pt^{\Pell\Pell} >30\GeV$.
 Furthermore, the transverse mass of the subleading lepton must be $m_{\text{T}}^{l_2} > 30\GeV$ and the Higgs boson transverse mass must be greater than 60\GeV.
 Both these quantities are defined in Ref.~\cite{h_ww}.